DanielOkonov/User-Guide/docs/customizing-pivot-tables.md

 - [x] How to group data to summarize and analyze at different levels.
 - [x] How to change summary functions to suit your analysis.

 Great job 🤗.
 You can now customize Pivot Tables in Excel to present and analyze data more effectively.
-Feel free to explore additional customization options to further enhance your data analysis experience.
+Click on the link below to move on to the next step:

 **[Visualizing Data with PivotCharts](visualizing-data)**